 After you follow the steps above to get started, your files are synced to Dropbox, so you don’t need to move or transfer them manually between computers or devices anymore.
 You can access them from any device through dropbox.com or the Dropbox desktop and mobile apps.

 If you’d like your files saved on a computer’s hard drive (or multiple computers’ hard drives), as well as to your Dropbox account online, you can choose to do so when you download the Dropbox desktop app.
-When prompted, choose “local” instead of “online-only”.
-You can also change a computer’s Smart Sync settings to “local” in your desktop app preferences at any time.
+When prompted, choose “available offline” instead of “online-only”.